 Wales

-From our coastlines and castles, our landscapes, literature and the oldest spoken language in Europe, Wales has an ancient and mythical heritage.
-It’s the land of rolling hillsides; historic ruins; and an industrial heritage that once saw Welsh slate and coal being exported across the world.
+From our coastlines and castles to our landscapes, literature and one of the oldest spoken languages in Europe, Wales has an ancient and mythical heritage.
+It’s the land of rolling hillsides, historic ruins and an industrial heritage that once saw Welsh slate and coal being exported across the world.

 National Lottery Heritage Grants